 Tradition also dictates that theatrical ghosts are given a night alone in the theatre out of respect which is why theatres are rarely open on Sundays.
 All right, it also coincides with the get-out and get-in for touring shows, but even on long runs theatres are still dark on Sundays - a night given over to the spectres of the stage . . . or just a night off for those actors with breaths and bows still to take.

-Mind you some say theatres should traditionally be closed on Monday - many play safe and closed both - as the day when Thespis can perform, apparently being none too chuffed his moment in the ghost light.
+Mind you, some say theatres should traditionally be closed on Monday - many play safe and close both - as the day when Thespis can perform, apparently he is none too chuffed at sharing his moment in the ghost light with . . . well, ghosts.
 He was the first actor to speak lines as an individual around 6BC and is the reason actors are called Thespians.

 The Theatre Royal Drury Lane is said to be the most haunted theatre in Britain with the ghosts of Joseph Grimaldi (1778-1837), the white faced clown who virtually invented pantomime, still in residence along with the clog dancing Dan Leno (1860-1904) a renowned pantomime dame.